 Stockholm University offers tips, advice and online tools to university teachers, students and everyone to better teach, study and work online.

 Stockholm University chemists mix hand sanitiser for current health care needs

-Just over 200 litres of newly produced hand sanitiser, plastic gloves, face masks and other items in high demand comprise the first consignment of disposable items, assembled by chemists at Stockholm University to be delivered to hospitals to help meet current urgent healthcare needs in the wake of the spread of COVID-19.
+Over 12,700 litres of newly produced hand sanitiser, plastic gloves, face masks and other items in high demand comprises the first consignment of disposable items, assembled by chemists at Stockholm University to be delivered to hospitals to help meet current urgent healthcare needs in the wake of the spread of COVID-19.